godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

 the ``Background``.
 Head to the Inspector and change its ``Align`` property to ``Right``, and the ``VAlign`` property to ``Center``.
 The text should snap to the center of the ``Background``'s right edge.
-Resize the node horizontally so it takes the right half of the ``Background`` and there's a bit of padding with the right edge.
+Resize the node horizontally, so it takes the right half of the ``Background`` and there's a bit of padding with the right edge.

 .. figure:: ./img/ui_gui_step_tutorial_bar_placed_title_and_label.png